 Once you've completed the foundation degree, you have the option of taking your studies further to honours level.

-Our foundation programmes for 2014 entry include:
+Our foundation programmes include:

 - Aerospace Engineering (Maintenance, Repair and Overhaul) Foundation Certificate and Foundation Degree (FdEng)